HS-High-Science/HSPS-Handbook/Handbook/Handbook.md

 As we have this system in place, we have certain rules for our guards to follow.

 #### Quota Rule 1: AFKing on shift is not allowed
 We do not permit guards going AFK during their shift.
-If you need to go AFK for some peroid of time, please head to a security area or security spawn.
+If you need to go AFK for some period of time, please head to a security area or security spawn.
 Furthermore, if you need to be AFK for an extended period of time, please end your shift and get the off team to deal with your situation.

 #### Quota Rule 2: You are allowed to log up to 8 hours of quota per day
 We care about your health and don’t support excessive playtime.
 Take regular breaks and monitor your health while on duty.
 If you feel ill, we recommend not getting on at all.

 #### Leave Of Absence:
 While on Leave of Absence, you are not permitted to attend any events that may occur while your LOA is active.
 We have this system in place for guards who need a break as we care about your health and any other reasons.
-If you fail to adhere to this, you may be subject to displinary action.
+If you fail to adhere to this, you may be subject to disciplinary action.

 # Section 3 - Operations